-8. The criteria for the evaluation of faculty members by peers, students and the college administration reflect high standards of performance.
-The criteria themselves are based on the responsibilities of the faculty to the college community.
-These fall into three broad categories: teaching, research, maintaining a learning community.
-These are interdependent and all relate finally to teaching, the faculty's primary responsibility.
+17. The criteria for the evaluation of faculty members by peers, students and the College administration reflect high standards of performance.
+The criteria themselves are based on the responsibilities of the Faculty to the College community.
+These fall into three broad categories: teaching; research, scholarship and creative activity; and maintaining a learning community.
+Faculty are expected to demonstrate how they contribute to the institutional mission and learning objectives, including toward supporting a diverse, equitable, and inclusive campus as described in the Statement of Community and Tenets of Inclusive Excellence..
+These are interdependent and all relate finally to teaching, the Faculty's primary responsibility.